 Public Open Space: There are no facilities for young persons in Winterley.
-I would like to see the attached on the open space area.

-The proposal should provide an equipped children's play area.
+The Greenspace Manager advise that the open space should provide an equipped children's play area.
 The equipped play area needs to cater for both young and older children - 6 pieces of equipment for young, plus 6 pieces for older children.
 A cantilever swing with basket seat would also be desirable, plus a ground-flush roundabout as these cater for less able-bodied children.
 All equipment needs to be predominantly of metal construction, as opposed to wood and plastic.